HaakonSvane/Icarus/docs/preprocessing.md

 |$\texttt{REC_DIST_MET}$   |'euclidean'|Distance metric to use in the recurrence plots.                                                                    |
 |$\texttt{REC_ALPHA}$      |15         | Factor used in the exponential grayscale mapping of the distances over the nth percentile in the recurrence plot. |

-A dataset with a window of 52 was also created.
-For this set, $\texttt{HOURS_AHEAD}$ and $\texttt{HOURS_BEHIND}$ was both set to 6.5.
-The threshold values
+Note that since the networks where tested on two different sequence lengths, this table lists the parameters used for the sequence length of 260.
+For the data with sequence lengths of 52, $\texttt{HOURS_AHEAD}$ is set to 6.5 (one trading day) and $\texttt{THRESH_BUY}$ and $\texttt{THRESH_SELL}$ is set to 0.01.
-$\texttt{THRESH_BUY}$ and $\texttt{THRESH_SELL}$ was reduced to 0.01 for processing this.
-The reason for lowering the threshold values comes from the fact that a it is expected that a smalled window of investment means that each investment should yield a smaller absolute profit.
+The reason for lowering the threshold values comes from the fact that a it is expected that a smaller window of investment means that each investment should yield a smaller absolute profit.
+Therefore, the threshold values should reflect this.

 <div id="normalization">
 </div>